 We have no control over something.

-Mount Penatubo, it's a way to cool the planet.
+It's a way to cool the planet.

 I mean, if we really, really, really, really want to cool a planet, you pollute it.

-I mean, if these global warming people are really, really serious, we've really got to cool a planet or else.
+I mean, if these global warming people are really, really serious, we've really got to cool a planet or else we've got to increase our pollution.

-That is what would cool the planet, putting all that gunk up there that would block uh the sun from heating up the greenhouse gases that are that are already there.
+Putting all that gunk up there that would block the sun from heating up the greenhouse gases that are already there.

-But see, this is interesting point because the environmentalist wackos from the get-go have always structured their beliefs pretty cleverly.
+But see, this is an interesting point because the environmentalist wackos from the get-go have always structured their beliefs pretty cleverly.

 If you oppose them, why you must be for dirty air.